Platelet-Rich Plasma (PRP)

 Dr. Silva can in some instances recommend PRP treatments in lieu of surgery or steroid injections.
 Because PRP is stimulating the immune system, you may experience some temporary inflammation, pain, and swelling at the injection site.

-To find out if your chronic or acute pain can be healed with PRP, contact Interventional Orthopedics of Washington by phone or email form today.
+To find out if your chronic or acute pain can be helped by PRP therapy, contact Interventional Orthopedics of Washington by phone or book an appointment online.